UpenTech/Web_Scrapper-Movies-/README.md

 I've added the entire python virtual environment here with everything already setup.
 Just clone this repository or get the things in this repositoory and run the python file.

-For those who only want to copy the code file and run themself, just run these commands if you don't have the required modules installed and run the python code.
+For those who only want to copy the code file and run themself, just run these commands.If you don't have the required modules installed then you'll to install them.
+(Follow the installation process below)

+After everything is done, run the python code.

 ## Installing the Modules